aroemers/redelay/README.md

 ;=> true
 ```

-You can see that the `:start` expressions of the states are only executed once.
+In the example you can see that the `:start` expressions of the states are only executed once.
 Subsequent derefs return the cached value.

 A State implements Java's `Closeable`, so you _could_ call `.close` on it.
 This will execute the `:stop` expression and clear its cache.
+Now the State is ready to be realized again.
-**Under water however, redelay keeps track of which states are realized and thus active.**
+However, **redelay keeps track of which states are realized and thus active.**
 You can see which states are active by calling `(status)`:

 ```clj